 One thing this plague year has done away with is the notion that parenting is primarily the purview of mothers.
-Masked fathers are everywhere, snuggling newborns on their chests, pushing strollers, chatting with toddlers, throwing balls and helping kids to balance their bikes.
-For families to survive in these challenging times, fathers must contribute.
-And without Nanas and nannies, sitters and preschools, that means more hands-on childcare.
+Masked fathers have been snuggling newborns on their chests, pushing strollers, chatting with toddlers, throwing balls and helping kids to balance their bikes.
+For families to survive in these challenging times, fathers had to contribute.
+And without Nanas and nannies, sitters and preschools, that’s meant more hands-on childcare.

 Dr. Evelyn Hartman, a New York psychotherapist, notes that these are especially challenging and stressful times and that communication between parents and children is vital.
 It can be a real struggle to limit screen time, and to keep kids off their devices once virtual learning is over.
 What children need now is face to face contact, and one of the best ways parents can provide that is by reading to them.